THE HISTORY AND ORIGINS OF ALDERNEY WEEK – IN A NUTSHELL!

 In 2018 Alderney Week celebrated its 70th anniversary since the end of World War II.

 But the roots of this week-long carnival of family fun, entertainment, competitions and frolics can be traced back as far as 1851.
 In fact, the origin of one particular event, the Torchlight Procession, on the last day of Alderney Week, goes back to ancient times.
-Alderney Week 2020 nearly didn’t happen as the COVID-19 pandemic took over, but at the very last minute, Ronnie Cairnduff and his Team – with the approval of Guernsey’s Health and Border Authorities – were able to pull of a mini-Alderney Week featurning over 60 events!
+Alderney Week 2020 nearly didn’t happen as the COVID-19 pandemic took over, but at the very last minute, Ronnie Cairnduff and his Team – with the approval of Guernsey’s Health and Border Authorities – were able to pull of a mini-Alderney Week featuring over 60 events!
+Sadly, a sudden surge of Covid infections, just ten days before Alderney Week 2021, meant that year’s Alderney Week had to be cancelled at very short notice.

 If you are relative newcomer to the spectacle of Alderney Week, you may well have wondered how it came to be that once a year a normally sedate and unassuming Island becomes a cross between the longest village fete in history and Blackpool!